drslump/ass-ert/docs/interoperability.md

 })).returns(null);
 ```

+!!! caution
-> Note: Actually `.test` may return `undefined` when resolving an asynchronous
+    Actually `.test` may return `undefined` when resolving an asynchronous
     *expression*, however since Sinon doesn't have that concept it'll be coerced
     into a failed evaluation.